tylerFowler/redux-remote-resource/README.md

 #### API:
 - `injectedHeaders`: headers that are injected on *every* outgoing request.
 Values can be a string (or other primitive), function, or promise.
 Functions are evaluated on every outgoing request, and are given the `state` tree for decision making.
 Additionally for promises the value that is resolved to will be used as the header value.
 Note that raw objects will be rejected with a `CallProcessingError`.
 A common use for this is to inject authorization tokens for authentication with some backend API.
 Also note that any headers written in an action creator with the same key as a header here will overwrite the global header value set here.
 - `statusActions`: actions that are dispatched if the server responds with any of the given HTTP status codes.
 Note that these actions are meant to provide a hook for completely disrupting & redirecting the flow of the request, such as for when redirecting a user to the signin page if their session/auth token has expired.
-Values can be a primitive, a function, or an object.
+Values can be a primitive, a function, promise, or an object.
 If the value is a primitive it will be dispatched in an action with the value being the `type` field.
 Likewise objects are dispatched verbatim.
 If the value is a function it will be called on each instance of the assigned status code, and will be given the `dispatch` function and the raw `response` object (from the Fetch API).
+Note that if the value is a promise it must resolve to a valid instance of one of the other types (though errors will be caught).

 ### Action Creator